-Recently, specifically for regression and classification, a few ensemble based methods~\citep{Xue--Kpotufe2018,Qiao--Duan--Cheng2019,Duan--Qiao--Cheng2020} have been proposed aiming to reduce the computational complexity while achieving the accuracy of the optimal standard $k$-NN regression and classification rules; however, theoretical guarantees of those solutions still require large-$k$-NN search. \citet{Xue--Kpotufe2018} proposed an idea dubbed as \emph{denoising}, which is to draw (multiple) subsample(s) and preprocess them with the standard large-$k$-NN rule \emph{over the entire data} in the training phase, so that the $k$-NN information can be hashed effectively by 1-NN searches in the testing phase.
+Recently, specifically for regression and classification, a few ensemble based methods~\citep{Xue--Kpotufe2018,Qiao--Duan--Cheng2019,Duan--Qiao--Cheng2020} have been proposed to achieve the accuracy of the optimal standard $k$-NN regression and classification rules with less computational complexity; however, theoretical guarantees of those solutions require large-$k$-NN searches. \citet{Xue--Kpotufe2018} proposed an idea dubbed as \emph{denoising}, which is to draw multiple subsamples and preprocess them with the standard large-$k$-NN rule \emph{over the entire data} in the training phase, so that the $k$-NN information can be hashed effectively by 1-NN searches in the testing phase.
 Though the resulting algorithm is provably optimal with a small statistical overhead, the denoising step may still suffer prohibitively large complexity for large $N$ and/or large $k$ in principle.
-More recently, to address the computational and storage complexity of the standard $k$-NN classifier with large $N$, \citet{Qiao--Duan--Cheng2019} proposed the \emph{bigNN classifier}, which splits data into subsets, applies the standard $k$-NN classifier to each, and aggregates the labels by a majority vote.
+Recently, to address the computational and storage complexity of the standard $k$-NN classifier with large $N$, \citet{Qiao--Duan--Cheng2019} proposed the \emph{bigNN classifier}, which splits data into subsets, applies the standard $k$-NN classifier to each, and aggregates the labels by a majority vote.
 This ensemble method works without any coordination among data splits, and thus they naturally fit to large-scale data which may be inherently stored and processed in distributed machines.
-However, they showed its minimax optimality only when both the number of splits $M$ and the base $k$ increase as the sample size $N$ increases but only a strictly suboptimal guarantee for fixed $k$.
-Only with the optimality for increasingly large $k$, they suggested to use the bigNN classifier in the preprocessing phase of the denoising framework.
-A more recent work~\citep{Duan--Qiao--Cheng2020} on optimally weighted version of the bigNN classifier still assumes increasingly large $k$.
+However, they showed its minimax optimality only when both the number of splits $M$ and the base $k$ increase as the sample size $N$ increases but only a strictly suboptimal guarantee for fixed $k$'s; see Section~\ref{sec:bignn} for the details.
+With the increasingly-large-$k$ requirement from their theory for the optimal performance, they suggested to use the bigNN classifier in the preprocessing phase of the denoising proposal of \citep{Xue--Kpotufe2018}.
+A more recent work~\citep{Duan--Qiao--Cheng2020} on a optimally weighted version of the bigNN classifier still assumes $k$ to grow.